Dupuytren’s in Plano, TX

 Good candidates for this procedure are men and women of any age who demonstrate good physical and emotional health.
 They also have realistic expectations for the outcome of this surgery.

-By excising, or cutting out, the diseased tissue, Dr. Wilcox can help you regain a well-shaped hand and fingers with improved function and movement.
+By excising, or cutting out, the diseased tissue, our board certified plastic surgeons can help you regain a well-shaped hand and fingers with improved function and movement.

 The Dupuytren’s Surgery Procedure

 Since each individual experiences different patterns of thickened tissue, this procedure involves open surgery to view and remove the affected tissues.
 The incisions vary according to the region and extent of the condition.
-Through these incisions, Dr. Wilcox will separate the skin and nerves from the abnormal tissue, then remove the affected tissues.
-Next, he will gently straighten the affected fingers.
+Through these incisions, one of our board certified plastic surgeons will separate the skin and nerves from the abnormal tissue, then remove the affected tissues.
+Next, they will gently straighten the affected fingers.
 Some cases may require a skin graft to close the incisions.
-Dr. Wilcox’s extensive skill and experience allow him to carefully preserve your skin and nerves while reversing the cause of this medical condition.
+Our board certified plastic surgeons extensive skills and experiences allow them to carefully preserve your skin and nerves while reversing the cause of this medical condition.

 After the surgery, your hand will require bandages and splinting, which will gradually be modified over the next eight to 10 weeks to allow for an increasing range of motion.
 Hand therapy with an occupational therapist will help to improve healing, reduce swelling and restore finger function and mobility.
 Generally, it takes six weeks to see the final results of the surgery, and return to normal activity is permitted after two or three months.